WayneMRoseberry/WayneMRoseberry.github.io/_posts/2024-02-16-Thinking-like-a-tester-by-keeping-the-user-story-going.markdown

 behavior than the simple script implies.
 They want or need to complete the task as part of a larger set of tasks that came before, after, and even concurrent with the task they are executing.

+Some ways to come up with what happens before and after the sequence:
+- Look to the user role, identity - what things do those people do?
+What larger task do they regular engage in for which this might be a step?
+- Look to product claims, statements of value and ask if this user story is part of one of those claims, and how they might look in a real customer usage.
+- Look at other features in the product that supply either the input or the output to the features used in this scenario, and "stitch" them on as a next step.
+- Grab user stories you already have and sequence them together, carrying all the data and state from one to the next.
+- If the user story says the user made a choice in terms of data, or actions, pick something different than the story says and proceed from there either same as story, or changing every few steps

+There are a lot of ways to make the story different or longer.
+It almost always pays off in something the team never anticipated.
+Most of the team energy has been focused on the stories they wrote down already because those are what they are being evaluated on, what they are checking as they ship.

+__For example__: In my testing session, I extrapolated from building a script to continuing to run that script as the application under development evolves.